 But the true opportunity lies within the insights gained from the consumer and behavioral data collected from smart appliances.
 By learning about their preferences and loyalty, OEMs can customize features and content to an individual consumer's lifestyle.

 By partnering with brands, OEMs could deliver tailored coupons, recipes or other value-add content directly to consumers via their appliance.
 However, the trick to pleasing the user is striking the right balance between being non-invasive, offering rewards and utilizing artificial intelligence.
 This level of connectivity enables companies to develop and improve relationships with consumers, ultimately creating additional revenue.

-In a market that is expected to grow at a CAGR of 15.4% between 2015 and 2020, according to Markets and Markets, there is vast opportunity to make a mark.
+In the smart appliances market, which is expected to grow at a CAGR of 15.4% between 2015 and 2020, according to Markets and Markets, there is vast opportunity to make a mark.
 To help brands in this endeavor, Jabil partnered with Nanoscale.io, an enterprise platform for the IoT.
 This collaboration enables Jabil to help appliance brands fully leverage the entire ecosystem of connectivity, end-to-end.